hogbergmarkus/golfers-dream/README.md

 Python was validated using [PEP8 CI python linter](https://pep8ci.herokuapp.com/), with no errors or warnings.

+CSS was validated using [jigsaw](https://jigsaw.w3.org/css-validator/#validate_by_input), with no errors or warnings.

 ### Lighthouse Report

 The following are lighthouse reports from my different pages: